Metasploit Tutorial Introduction

 Auxiliary modules in Metasploit help in information gathering, service identification and enumeration of the remote systems and services.
 They are not exploits but they do a great help in information gathering which eventually leads to better exploitation and penetration testing.
 Auxiliary modules can be used for port scanning, brute forcing, service identification and enumeration.
 Here we’ll have a brief overview of what auxiliary modules are capable of

+The db_nmap command saves the results in the database.
 Other than db_nmap, it also has some custom port scanning modules that can be used within Metasploit.
-These are some auxiliary modules that can be used for port scanning
+These are some auxiliary modules that can be used for port scanning.

 For brute forcing services, Hydra, Medusa and sometimes Nmap is used.
 But Metasploit also has some great reliable modules that do the same.
 You can brute force a lot of Network services using Metasploit including but not limited to MSSQL, MySQL, VNC, telnet, SMTP, HTTP, SSH, FTP etc. Here we’ll try to brute force FTP using Metasploit as an example.
 We’ll use default Metasploit dictionaries location in “/usr/share/wordlists/metasploit/”